-While you don’t need extra stress when cooking this big meal, you don’t want that wobbly canned cranberry sauce mold either.
+While you don’t need extra stress when cooking this big dinner, you don’t want that wobbly canned cranberry sauce mold either.
 Good thing making a delicious, orange-scented, and not-too-sweet cranberry relish is so easy, you don’t even need a recipe, certainly not a complicated one.
 Here’s a simple, memorizable method that turns four ingredients into the perfect condiment for your holiday bird.
 When you’re ready to move on and tackle something a bit more complex, check out the recipes below.

-Combine the cranberries, sugar, orange zest, and orange juice in the saucepan.
+1. Combine the cranberries, sugar, orange zest, and orange juice in the saucepan.

-Cook over medium-high heat, stirring until the sugar dissolves.
+2. Cook over medium-high heat, stirring until the sugar dissolves.
 Once the mixture boils, reduce the heat to low.

-Simmer the sauce until the cranberries are soft and start to fall apart, about 30 minutes.
+3. Simmer the sauce until the cranberries are soft and start to fall apart, about 30 minutes.
 Then remove from heat—the sauce will thicken some as it cools.

-For more exacting recipes, try these versions:
+For more exacting recipes, try these:

-Fresh grapefruit come onto the market like gangbusters just as Thanksgiving prep is ramping up, a sure sign that they should find a spot on your holiday table.
+Fresh grapefruit comes onto the market like gangbusters just as Thanksgiving prep is ramping up, a sure sign that they should find a spot on your holiday table.
 Here, grapefruit zest mingles with orange zest and ruby red grapefruit sections to elevate cranberry sauce from ho-hum to amazing.
 Get our Cranberry and Citrus Sauce recipe.